pinterf/xy-VSFilter/README.md

 - Conversion to and from P010 and P016 with SSE2 support
 - Still doesn't work in any MT mode (I think): automatically registers itself as MT_SERIALIZED to prevent troubles
 - MaskSub: new pixel_type (default: "RGB32") parameter.
 Can be set to YUV420P10 or YUV420P16
-xy-VSFilter
+- Versioning: 3.0.0 prefix if kept, build number goes from 400 and up for my mod manually in src/filters/transform/vsfilter/version_in.h
+- All credits to the previous authors. xy-VSFilter